Modern History Playlist

 Prelims Strategy Tips

-On 13 April 1919, thousands of unarmed men, women, and children had gathered at Jallianwala Bagh, Amritsar, to protest peacefully against the Rowlatt Act.
-General Dyer ordered troops to fire without warning, killing hundreds.
-The massacre shocked India, destroyed trust in British rule, and became a turning point in the freedom struggle.
+On 13 April 1919, in the backdrop of the Rowlatt Satyagraha, thousands of unarmed men, women, and children had gathered at Jallianwala Bagh, Amritsar , to protest peacefully.
+General Reginald Dyer ordered troops to fire without warning on the trapped crowd, killing hundreds.
+This massacre destroyed the last vestiges of Indian faith in British rule and became the definitive turning point in the freedom struggle.

-On 13 April 1919, thousands of unarmed men, women, and children had gathered at Jallianwala Bagh, Amritsar, to protest peacefully against the Rowlatt Act.
-General Dyer ordered troops to fire without warning, killing hundreds.
-The massacre shocked India, destroyed trust in British rule, and became a turning point in the freedom struggle.
+On 13 April 1919, in the backdrop of the Rowlatt Satyagraha, thousands of unarmed men, women, and children had gathered at Jallianwala Bagh, Amritsar , to protest peacefully.
+General Reginald Dyer ordered troops to fire without warning on the trapped crowd, killing hundreds.
+This massacre destroyed the last vestiges of Indian faith in British rule and became the definitive turning point in the freedom struggle.

 Key Outcomes of Jallianwala Bagh Massacre